Devarapallivamsi/DE_projects/Databricks workflow for SCD (Type 1) data ingestion/readme.md

 ## Steps Followed<br/>
 -> **Storage Setup**: Configured an AWS S3 bucket to receive daily data files.<br/>
 -> **Data Processing and Archiving**:<br/>
-    _stage_delta_archive_load_ notebook: PySpark script to load the input file into a delta table and move the file to archive.<br/>
+&emsp;_stage_delta_archive_load_ notebook: PySpark script to load the input file into a delta table and move the file to archive.<br/>
-    _stage_ingest_SCD_merge_ notebook: PySpark script to merge the data in stage table with the target table modeling SCD (Type 1) data.<br/>
+&emsp;_stage_ingest_SCD_merge_ notebook: PySpark script to merge the data in stage table with the target table modeling SCD (Type 1) data.<br/>

 -> **Automating the pipeline**:<br/>
-    A Databricks workflow is configured to trigger upon file arrival that conatains two tasks, one for each notebook.<br/>
+&emsp;A Databricks workflow is configured to trigger upon file arrival that conatains two tasks, one for each notebook.<br/>
     <br/>
     ![pipeline run](https://github.com/user-attachments/assets/c81a0ce2-b307-4b67-9ef3-deb80501b474)
     <br/>
 -> **Alerting**:<br/>
-    Set up an email alerting system within Databricks to notify users upon the completion of the workflow.
-This ensures prompt attention to the pipeline's status, which is crucial for production environments.<br/>
+&emsp;Set up an email alerting system within Databricks to notify users upon the completion of the workflow.
+This ensures prompt attention to the pipeline's status, which is crucial for &emsp;production environments.<br/>
     <br/>
     ![databricks_email_alert](https://github.com/user-attachments/assets/fc2e15ce-6c5b-4b5b-9b16-12cef25d42e7)
     <br/>

 **Conclusion**<br/>
-This project demonstrates the implementation of a robust data pipeline using Databricks and AWS leveraging the power of PySpark for data processing.
-The configured email alerting mechanism ensures that stakeholders are promptly informed of the pipeline's status, maintaining the reliability and efficiency of the production environment.
+&emsp;This project demonstrates the implementation of a robust data pipeline using Databricks and AWS leveraging the power of PySpark for data processing.
+The configured email alerting &emsp;mechanism ensures that stakeholders are promptly informed of the pipeline's status, maintaining the reliability and efficiency of the production environment.